Jason-zhangyp/libj2735v2016/README.md

 5. make
 6. sudo make install

-# build j2735 library based on J2735-2016 with CAMP additions
+# Build j2735 library
 1. ./gen.sh
 2. cmake .
 3. make

+# Headers are all in the src directory